 FilePathToUploadedZippedPackage - Courses are uploaded as zip files.
 This setting specifies a temporary directory that zipped courses are uploaded to prior to their extraction into the directory specified in "FilePathToContentRoot".
 After extraction, zip files are deleted from this directory.
-Note: This setting should not include a slash at the end.

 Example: "C:\inetpub\wwwroot\courses\uploads"